rhdunn/cainteoir-engine/docs/api/src/encoding.md

-#<cldoc:cainteoir::encoding>
+# cainteoir::encoding {: .doc }

 Manage the conversion of text in different character encodings to UTF-8.

-#<cldoc:cainteoir::encoding::encoding>
+# cainteoir::encoding::encoding {: .doc }

 Initialize the encoder with the specified Windows codepage.

+@aCodepage
-@aCodepage The Windows codepage to use.
+: The Windows codepage to use.

-#<cldoc:cainteoir::encoding::encoding>
+# cainteoir::encoding::encoding {: .doc }

 Initialize the encoder with the specified character encoding.

+@aEncoding
-@aEncoding The character encoding to use.
+: The character encoding to use.

-#<cldoc:cainteoir::encoding::set_encoding>
+# cainteoir::encoding::set_encoding {: .doc }

 Set the character encoding to the specified Windows codepage.

+@aCodepage
-@aCodepage The Windows codepage to change to.
+: The Windows codepage to change to.

+@return
-@return `true` if the encoding was changed, `false` otherwise.
+: `true` if the encoding was changed, `false` otherwise.

-#<cldoc:cainteoir::encoding::set_encoding>
+# cainteoir::encoding::set_encoding {: .doc }

 Set the character encoding.

+@aEncoding
-@aEncoding The character encoding to change to.
+: The character encoding to change to.

+@return
-@return `true` if the encoding was changed, `false` otherwise.
+: `true` if the encoding was changed, `false` otherwise.

-#<cldoc:cainteoir::encoding::lookup>
+# cainteoir::encoding::lookup {: .doc }

 Lookup the single-byte character.

+@c
-@c The character to lookup.
+: The character to lookup.

+@return
-@return The UTF-8 representation of `c`.
+: The UTF-8 representation of `c`.

-#<cldoc:cainteoir::encoding::decode>
+# cainteoir::encoding::decode {: .doc }

 Convert the data buffer to UTF-8.

+@data
-@data The character buffer to convert.
+: The character buffer to convert.

+@return
-@return The UTF-8 representation of data.
+: The UTF-8 representation of data.

-#<cldoc:cainteoir::encoding::decode>
+# cainteoir::encoding::decode {: .doc }

 Convert the data buffer to UTF-8.

+@data
-@data    The character buffer to convert.
+: The character buffer to convert.

+@decoded
-@decoded The rope to add the UTF-8 representation of data to.
+: The rope to add the UTF-8 representation of data to.

 # License